Heirs Of Hyderabad's Last King Can Claim Millions Held In U.K. Account, Court Rules

 It wasn't until 2013, when Islamabad decided to make a claim to the money, that the case came back to life.

-The nizam's grandsons, Prince Mukarram Jah and his younger brother, Muffakham Jah, were supported by India in a counter-claim.
+The nizam's grandsons, Prince Mukarram Jah and his younger brother, Muffakham Jah, were supported by India in a counterclaim.

 The High Court in London on Wednesday ruled that "Nizam VII was beneficially entitled to the fund and those claiming in right of Nizam VII — the princes and India — are entitled to have the sum paid out to their order."